Orion Office REIT (NYSE:ONL) Issues FY 2022 Earnings Guidance

-Orion Office REIT (NYSE:ONL – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
+Orion Office REIT (NYSE:ONL – Get Rating) updated its FY 2022 earnings guidance on Thursday.
 The company provided EPS guidance of $1.660-$1.740 for the period.
 The company issued revenue guidance of -.

-The business also recently disclosed a quarterly dividend, which will be paid on Friday, April 15th.
-Stockholders of record on Thursday, March 31st will be issued a dividend of $0.10 per share.
-This represents a $0.40 dividend on an annualized basis and a dividend yield of 2.93%.
-The ex-dividend date is Wednesday, March 30th.
+The company also recently announced a quarterly dividend, which will be paid on Friday, April 15th.
+Shareholders of record on Thursday, March 31st will be given a $0.10 dividend.
+This represents a $0.40 annualized dividend and a yield of 2.93%.
+The ex-dividend date of this dividend is Wednesday, March 30th.

 Orion Office REIT specializes in the ownership, acquisition and management of a diversified portfolio of mission-critical and corporate headquarters office buildings in high-quality suburban markets across the U.S. The portfolio is leased primarily on a single-tenant net lease basis to creditworthy tenants.